ADiesbach/Weather_Intent/ReadMe.md

 	- Numbers with letters to talk about the date eg. 19th, 21st etc (it does work with 19 or 21)
 	- Dates outside of the current month
 	- Capital cities with two words (eg. New York, San Francisco, etc)

+It can also effectuate unit testing (see above.)